 My Preferences

 I started out not really knowing what I liked or disliked, but after a lot of sniffing, I've started to get a better feel for what works for me and what doesn't.
 I will try to do more in-depth reviews of some of these, but I thought I should at least give a sketch here.
-For more detailed notes and opinions on specific fragrances, see my full perfume spreadsheet here.

 Things I like